-This switch provides power to the three electrical outlets.
-The head outlet located on the aft wall of the head compartment is a duplex ground fault receptacle and is equipped with a cover plate.
-The cabin and helm station outlets are also duplex receptacles.
-The cabin and helm receptacles are wired in series with the head outlet and also have ground fault protection.
+This switch provides power to the two electrical outlets.
+The console outlet located on the aft wall of the console is a duplex ground fault receptacle and is equipped with a cover plate.
+The helm station outlet is a duplex receptacle with a cover plate.
+The console and helm receptacles are wired in series so that the helm receptacle has ground fault protection.